BriBuff/Pet/README.md

 Logging their results to a table so they can easily compare their results if they want to take the quiz multiple times.

+Users are able to create accounts to save their quiz results and information.

 Challenges:

 Front-End:
     *Trying to get the Foundations modal to populate.
 We couldn't seem to find the correct JS to make it pop up and/or it wouldn't hide the modal information inside the modal.
+    * Had trouble with validation on quiz (again issues witht the Foundation JS)

 Back-End:
     Trying to get the Petfinder API to generate- this is where utilizing JSONP became essential in addition to making sure that the API URL was https:// and not http://.
 If it was the latter, there was a mixed media error on Heroku- even though it was working locally with http://.